-Located at Offutt Air Force Base near Omaha, Neb., U.S. Strategic Command is one of nine unified commands in the Department of Defense.
+Located at Offutt Air Force Base near Omaha, Neb., U.S. Strategic Command is one of ten unified commands in the Department of Defense.

 General John E. Hyten is the commander, USSTRATCOM, and serves as the senior commander of unified military forces from all four branches of the military assigned to the command.
 The USSTRATCOM commander is the leader, steward and advocate of the nation's strategic capabilities.
 USSTRATCOM integrates and coordinates the necessary command and control capability to provide support with the most accurate and timely information for the President, the Secretary of Defense, other national leadership and combatant commanders.